The Las Vegas Strip

 • Show style: Aquatic Cirque du Soleil production with acrobatics, synchronized swimming, and surreal theatrical imagery

-• Show intensity: Moderate — visually impressive but paced more like a dream sequence than a high-energy spectacle
+• Show intensity: Moderate — visually impressive but slower-paced

 What This Show Actually Is